Search waiting | Matsusada Precision

 Capacitors can charge and discharge because of the structure.
 Featured by the electric charge and discharge, capacitors also can be used as a power supply.
 Camera flashes utilize this feature of capacitors.

-A high voltage must be applied to achieve a strong light-emitting capability.
+A high-voltage discharge is required to produce a powerful flash.
 This high voltage is not required in the circuit for camera operations.
 Subsequently, a capacitor with a suitable structure is selected, which can achieve a high light emission power by instantly discharging the stored electric charges.

 2) Maintaining the voltage at the same level

 Capacitors are also used to maintain the voltage at a certain level.
 They are useful in reducing the voltage pulsation.
-When a high voltage is applied to the parallel circuit, the capacitor is charged, and conversely, it is discharged with the application of a low voltage.
+When a high voltage is applied to the parallel circuit, the capacitor is charged, and conversely, it discharges when the voltage drops.

 While the electricity flowing out is AC, most electronic circuits work with DC.
 Therefore, AC is converted into DC using a rectifier circuit.
 However, the converted DC is an unstable current that includes ripples.
 A capacitor is used to remove these ripples and maintain a constant voltage.